Paleontology for Life-Long Learners

 GEo 380 - Field Paleontology

 It's never too late to earn college credit for pursuing your passions.
-The BBPI is finalizing plans to create this amazing opportunity to earn 3 credits by joining our team for 2 weeks in the field.
+The BBPI and Rocky Mountain College have created a 2-week, 3-credit course in Field Paleontology.
 Learn field paleontology by doing it!
+Click below to learn more.

 Science in the Public Eye